nelsonjma/cv-support/lgc/kafka_streaming_tool.md

 ## Challenge

-Each topic contained different data sources and the schema of each data sources would evolve in terms of adding,removing and change the data type of columns.
+Each topic contained different data sources and the schema of each data source will evolve in time in terms of adding, removing and change the data type of columns.

 ### Implementation